python/cpython/Doc/howto/functional.rst

-Some languages are very strict about purity and don't even have assignment statements such as ``a=3`` or ``c = a + b``, but it's difficult to avoid all side effects.
-Printing to the screen or writing to a disk file are side effects, for example.
-For example, in Python a call to the :func:`print` or :func:`time.sleep` function both return no useful value; they're only called for their side effects of sending some text to the screen or pausing execution for a second.
+Some languages are very strict about purity and don't even have assignment statements such as ``a=3`` or ``c = a + b``, but it's difficult to avoid all side effects, such as printing to the screen or writing to a disk file.
+Another example is a call to the :func:`print` or :func:`time.sleep` function, neither of which returns a useful value.
+Both are called only for their side effects of sending some text to the screen or pausing execution for a second.

 Python programs written in functional style usually won't go to the extreme of avoiding all I/O or all assignments; instead, they'll provide a